casangi/casadocs/docs/api/casaconfig.rst

    --datapath DATAPATH      data path(s) [colon separated] --reference-testing      force *measurespath* to contain the casarundata when this version was produced, used for testing purposes
-   --no-auto-update         turn off all auto aupdates that may be True --user-site              include user\'s local site-packages lib in path -v, --version            show CASA version
+   --no-auto-update         turn off all auto aupdates that may be True --user-site              include user's local site-packages lib in path -v, --version            show CASA version
    -c ...                   python eval string or python script to execute